JeffHing/angular-cabinet/README.md

 <!-- Copyright 2015.
 Author: Jeffrey Hing.
 All Rights Reserved.
 MIT License -->

-# AngularCabinet
+# AngularCabinetUI

-AngularCabinet is a set of directives that simplifies the creation of a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
+AngularCabinetUI is a set of directives that simplifies the creation of a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.